Chief Technology Officer

 In addition, a CTO frequently represents the technical vision to investors, clients, and partners, translating complex technical concepts into clear business value.
 By aligning technology investments with business objectives, they play a pivotal role in enabling growth, securing funding, and maintaining competitiveness in fast-moving markets.
 Ultimately, the CTO acts as both a technologist and a business leader: architecting systems, leading teams, and driving innovation that ensures long-term success.

-When should you enage a Chief Technology Officer?
+Need a Chief Technology Officer?